RespiraWorks/PAPR/README.md

 - Assorted heat-shrink tubing or electrical tape
 - Soldering iron and soldering supplies
 - Small, 2mm thick needle file
+- Can of compressed gas cleaner with a spray straw, like "Dust-Off" or similar, for clearing out the screw holes.

 ### Parts for Testing
 The following adapters can be used with a Portacount machine to test the efficacy of the PAPR, masks, and the filter cartridges it uses.
 Beware of counterfeit filter cartridges!